JimLynchCodes/Titanium-Lambda/README.md

 <img src="./images/CodeStar-Create-Lambda-Project-Screenshot.png" width="650" />

 ## UPDATE (Jan 2020): Even More Languages!
+As of 2020 the serverless world has exploded, and you can find a way to deploy pretty much every modern language under the sun to run in a serverless environment.
+Just with the serverless cli "create" command alone, all these cloud provider / runtime combinations are supported!

+- "aws-clojure-gradle"
+- "aws-clojurescript-gradle"
+- "aws-nodejs"
+- "aws-nodejs-typescript"
+- "aws-alexa-typescript"
+- "aws-nodejs-ecma-script"
+- "aws-python"
+- "aws-python3"
+- "aws-groovy-gradle"
+- "aws-java-maven"
+- "aws-java-gradle"
+- "aws-kotlin-jvm-maven"
+- "aws-kotlin-jvm-gradle"
+- "aws-kotlin-nodejs-gradle"
+- "aws-scala-sbt"
+- "aws-csharp"
+- "aws-fsharp"
+- "aws-go"
+- "aws-go-dep"
+- "aws-go-mod"
+- "aws-ruby"
+- "aws-provided"
+- "tencent-go"
+- "tencent-nodejs"
+- "tencent-python"
+- "tencent-php"
+- "azure-nodejs"
+- "azure-python"
+- "cloudflare-workers"
+- "cloudflare-workers-enterprise"
+- "cloudflare-workers-rust"
+- "fn-nodejs"
+- "fn-go"
+- "google-nodejs"
+- "google-python"
+- "google-go""kubeless-python"
+- "kubeless-nodejs"
+- "knative-docker"
+- "openwhisk-java-maven"
+- "openwhisk-nodejs"
+- "openwhisk-php"
+- "openwhisk-python"
+- "openwhisk-ruby"
+- "openwhisk-swift"
+- "spotinst-nodejs"
+- "spotinst-python"
+- "spotinst-ruby"
+- "spotinst-java8"
+- "twilio-nodejs"
+- "aliyun-nodejs"

 ## UPDATE (Jan 2020): Titanium Lambda All The Things?!
+Serverless technology has been applied to virtually every area of computing, and these days you can build almost anything you can imagine without ever needing to spin up your own server.
+Of course REST APIs can be ported to serverless- that's the example project here!
+Did you also know though that since [december 2018](https://aws.amazon.com/blogs/compute/announcing-websocket-apis-in-amazon-api-gateway/) AWS lambda also supports websockets?!
+That's right, massively scalable socket servers can be built as just one little lambda function, and the serverless framework has done a great job of configuring websockets with a [flexibile yet simple websocket API](https://serverless.com/blog/api-gateway-websockets-support/) in the project's `serverless.yaml` file.
+Also, frontend websites and webapps can be hosted serverlessly with just the finished static files in an S3 bucket with a few additional configurations for how you'd like it to be hosted.

 ## The Many "App.js" Files
 It is extremely common in the express framework to store the webserver created by express in a variable named _app._